Baby Wipes Cause Rash

-Parabens: used as a type of chemical preservative on a lot of skincare, beauty and baby products to keep the product “fresh” and bacteria-free.
+They are used as a type of chemical preservative on a lot of skincare, beauty and baby products to keep the product “fresh” and bacteria-free.
 Parabens are believed to be carcinogens as they have been found inside breast cancer tumors.
 There have also been recent discoveries of parabens found in marine life, leading researchers to believe the parabens from the products we use are being washed into the oceans and dispersed onto our environment damaging animals too.
 Parabens have many names, the most common ones are: butylparaben, methylparaben and propylparaben.

-Sulfates: also used as preservatives, there’s been scientific debates as to the specific extent of sulfates’ side effects.
+Also used as preservatives, there’s been scientific debates as to the specific extent of sulfates’ side effects.
 Some researchers say it’s safe, stating the most sulfates will do is strip moisture from the skin at its worst perhaps a slight irritation.
 Others however believe sulfates could also be harmful carcinogens.
 In some rare cases an individual could have an extreme sensitivity or allergy to sulfates causing severe dermatitis or even anaphylactic reactions.

-Phthalates: used as lubricants and product softeners to make the product smoother.
+Phthalates are used as lubricants and product softeners to make the product smoother.
 Phthalates can have effects on hormones, damaging internal organs and creating reproductive problems or birth defects.
 It has also been linked to breast cancer.

-Fragrances: used as aromatic perfumes, they can irritate skin and worsen already existing skin problems like rashes.
+Used as aromatic perfumes, they can irritate skin and worsen already existing skin problems like rashes.
 Synthetic added fragrances and perfumes could also be toxic.